nobitagit/blog/_posts/2019-8-20-Why-I-stopped-spreading-props-react.md

 [React docs](https://reactjs.org/docs/jsx-in-depth.html#spread-attributes)

 - The first quote at the beginning of the article is from [Airbnb's JavaScript Style Guide](http://airbnb.io/javascript/react/).

+Also, you might be interested to know that:

 - There's more than one reference in this article that comes from the [Zen of Python](https://www.python.org/dev/peps/pep-0020/).